 (1) In this Act —

-“commencement day” means the day on which this Part comes into operation;
+commencement day means the day on which this Part comes into operation;

-“continues” means continues in force on and after the commencement day;
+continues means continues in force on and after the commencement day;

-“current” means in force immediately before the commencement day.
+current means in force immediately before the commencement day.

 (2) Where terms defined in the State Superannuation Act 2000 are used in this Act they have the same meaning in this Act as they have in that Act.